 Social responsibility is a broad term for different types of humanitarian action.
 The four pillars of corporate social responsibility are:

-- Philanthropy: The effort using strategic gifts to help people solve long-term problems.
+- Philanthropy: Using strategic gifts to help people solve long-term problems and raise the welfare of others.

-- Labor: The treatment, diversity, and satisfaction of your workforce.
+- Labor ethics: The treatment, diversity, and satisfaction of your workforce.

-- Environmental conservation: An in-depth analysis of your environmental footprint and your reduction efforts that exceed governmental regulations (after all, no one is going to pat you on the back for obeying the law).
+- Environmental conservation: An in-depth analysis and awareness of your environmental footprint and the efforts to reduce the impact that exceed governmental regulations (after all, no one is going to pat you on the back for simply obeying the law).

-- Volunteerism: The donation of time and talent to create a direct and immediate impact.
+- Volunteerism: The donation of time, resources, and talent to create a direct and immediate impact and support a workforce that becomes involved in charity and the community.

 What is the main purpose of corporate social responsibility?